Last Updated on February 1, 2023

 The driving test is continually evolving to help prepare learner drivers become the safest driver they can possibly be.
-The Driver and Vehicle Standards Agency (DVSA) are also striving to make the test process as simple as possible for examiners, which is why they are launching a driving test app.
+The Driver and Vehicle Standards Agency (DVSA) are also striving to make the test process as simple as possible for examiners.
+Which is why they are launching a driving test app!

 Understanding the Driving Test Examiners Needs

-Currently the Driving Test examiner will use the DL25 form, which is a mark or feedback sheet, however it is hoped the app will ensure a smoother experience for examiner and learner.
+The Driving Test examiner will use the DL25 form, which is a mark or feedback sheet, however it is hoped the app will ensure a smoother experience for examiner and learner.

 Lead user researcher Paul Bailey, who works with the DVSA, has travelled to over 40 test centres, attended conferences and talked to everyone involved at all stages of the driving test experience.
 Carrying out over 50 in-car simulated tests allowed researchers to see how easy it was for examiners to use the app compared to traditional pen and paper.